The-Politico/interactive-news-developer-guide/tipsheets/cms-embeds/plugging-your-embed-into-the-cms.md

 ⑥ Click into the HTML well and place your `iframe`
 ⑦ Hit save on the right hand side.
 ⑧ At the top of your screen you'll see *blue text* that says "Back to Select Enhancement for Body - [ Title of your story].
+⑨ At the top of the create asset pane, select your embed ⑩ This places the embed into the enhancement
+⑪ Save your work
+⑫ Preview

 ---